kowainik/kowainik.github.io/posts/2018-09-09-dhall-to-hlint.md

 author: Veronika Romashkina
 tags: haskell, hlint, dhall, prelude
 description: "Creating custom HLint rules for alternative preludes with Dhall"
+updated: 2019-10-02
 ---

 This short blog post covers the process of creating the `.hlint.yaml` file from the Dhall configuration.
+We are using [dhall-json-1.4.0](@hackage:-1.4.0) in all following code snippets.

 ## Motivation

 Let's first figure out why one could need custom [HLint][hlint] rules.
 The default HLint settings mostly cover `base` library.
-However, nowadays many people are using alternative preludes.
-Having `.hlint.yaml` file specific to the prelude library can help to migrate to the alternative prelude and use it efficiently.
+However, nowadays, many people are using alternative preludes.
+Having `.hlint.yaml` file specific to the prelude library can help to migrate to the alternative prelude and use it more efficiently.

-Our Kowainik organisation is not an exception, and we also have our custom prelude – [`relude`][relude].
-We are working a lot to make it very friendly to those who are using it. `relude` functionality has a few differencies from what standard `Prelude` gives us, which means that not all out-of-the-box HLint rules are suitable for us.
+In Kowainik, we also have our custom prelude – [`relude`][relude]. `relude` persues lots of goals such as minimalism, convenience, user-friendliness, etc.
+We are working a lot to make it pleasant to those who are using it. `relude` functionality has a few differences from what standard `Prelude` gives us, which means that not all of the out-of-the-box HLint rules are suitable for us.
 That's why we need our own rules to provide more information about `relude` just by running `hlint` on your project that uses `relude` as a custom prelude.
-To show how helpful it could be I list use cases for custom HLint rules below.
+To show how helpful it could be, I list some use cases for the custom HLint rules below.

 * __Reexports__

-  `relude` brings common types and functions (from packages like `containers` and `bytestring`) into scope because they are used in almost every application.
-So we need a way to help somehow users to get rid of the redundant imports since `GHC` can't warn about such imports. `hlint` lets us do it with the similar `warn` rule:
+  `relude` brings common types and functions (from packages like `containers` and `bytestring`) into the scope because they are used in almost every application.
+So we need a way to assist users in getting rid of the redundant imports since `GHC` can't warn about such imports. `hlint` lets us do it with a `warn` rule.
+For example:

   ```yaml
   - warn: